Corvettefan101/CFNTabChat/README.md

     *   **OpenAI** (GPT series)
     *   **Google Gemini**
     *   **OpenRouter** (access a wide range of models)
-*   **Intuitive Interface:** Easily access the AI chat from a convenient sidebar, making it seamless to integrate into your workflow.
+*   **Intuitive Interface:** Easily access the AI chat from a convenient popup, making it seamless to integrate into your workflow.

 ---